Recipe Overview

 Olive oil + salt + pepper

 You can!
 I personally prefer not to, as I find it slightly tough (compared to a delicata squash, for example).
-However, when roasted, it does soften some and is completely edible.
-The cooked flesh also peels away from the skin easy with a fork, so if you choose not to eat the skin, it’s easy not to.
+However, when roasted, the skin does soften and is completely edible.
+However, the cooked flesh peels away from the skin easily with a fork, if you choose not to eat the skin.
+Often, an acorn squash half is a just the right size for a single serving, so I like to serve it as is (see the photo below).

 Roasted squash halves on grey baking sheet, filled with melted brown sugar and butter.

-• Savory: Give it an Italian twist — add 1/4 teaspoon dried oregano, 1/4 teaspoon basil, and 1 tablespoon Parmesan cheese
+• Savory variations: Add ¼ teaspoon chili powder or smoked paprika to each half (or both!).
+Give it an Italian twist if you like.
+Add ¼ teaspoon dried oregano, ¼ teaspoon basil, and 1 tablespoon Parmesan cheese to each half.

-• Sweet and Spicy: Follow the sweet directions but add 1/4 teaspoon cinnamon and a pinch of cayenne to each half
+• Sweet and spicy combo: Add ¼ teaspoon cinnamon and a pinch of cayenne to each half, along with melted butter and brown sugar.

-Reheat leftovers for 45-90 seconds in the microwave until warm.
+Reheat: Reheat leftovers for 45 to 90 seconds in the microwave until warm.
 You can also use the oven (400°F for about 10 minutes or until warm), or the air fryer (380°F for about 5 minutes, or until heated through).

 Recipe